Search

 About Us

-We have dog beds to suit all budgets and dog breeds.
-From the ever popular elevated dog bed to beds your dog can really snuggle into.
-When you choose a quality pet bed from our preferred manufacturers, like Choozy, you’re buying premium quality, handmade workmanship and supporting Australian business.
-We love that.
+Our range of dog beds caters to all budgets and dog breeds.
+From the popular, and versatile, elevated dog bed to cozy snuggle beds, we have a variety of styles.
+Opting for a quality pet bed from our trusted manufacturers ensures you’re investing in premium quality, handcrafted workmanship while also supporting Australian businesses.
+We take pride in that commitment.

 A dog with arthritic joints needs exercise, swimming is ideal

-This picture is taken with our dog ‘Beepa’.
-A dog that had a beautiful nature and truly was a special part of our family.
-He loved the beach, chasing sticks up and down the beach and swimming.
-And like all dogs, loved open spaces.
+This picture is taken with our much-loved dog ‘Beepa’.
+He had a beautiful nature and held a special place in the hearts of our family.
+He loved the beach, chasing sticks up and down the beach, swimming, and like all dogs, loved open spaces.

 Dogs are smarter than you think!